colinta/teacup/README.md

 There are times when you might wish teacup "just worked", but please remember:
 Teacup is not a "blessed" framework built by Apple engineers.
-We have access to the same APIs that you do!
+We have access to the same APIs that you do.
 That said, here are some use-cases where you can most definitely *use* teacup, but you'll need to do a little more leg work.

 ### Trust your parent view - by using springs and struts